 Recessions, market volatility, and shifts in business opportunities may require a fund manager to update offering documents for a fund.
 One of the questions the fund sponsor must ask is whether there is a need for changes to the terms of the memorandum to reflect the current market.
 If so, what is required?
 Also, what form of communication with investors is required?

 I. Regulation D Offering

 Most fund sponsors in the private investment arena rely on Regulation D, Rule 506.
 If the sponsor is relying on registered or qualified securities, whether through intrastate offering or Regulation A, amendments require higher scrutiny, including seeking approval from regulators.
 However, under Regulation D, amendments are made per corporate formalities outlined in the charter documents (i.e., seeking investor consent, where applicable).
 For our purposes, we will focus on Regulation D offerings.

 II.
 Amendments to the Offering Documents

-First question the fund sponsor should ask is – what terms within the offering documents should be amended?
+The first question the fund sponsor should ask is – what terms within the offering documents should be amended?

-The offering documents are generally the private placement memorandum, underlying governing document (i.e., limited partnership agreement or operating agreement), and the subscription agreement.
+The offering documents are the private placement memorandum, underlying governing document (i.e., limited partnership agreement or operating agreement), and the subscription agreement.